Repository configuration

 </dependency>

-aws.properties
+See aws.properties

 for a sample.

-class extends CachingDataStore
+The S3DataStore class extends CachingDataStore

 .

-parameter.
-Otherwise the repository folder will be used.
+Otherwise, the repository folder is used.

 <DataStore class="org.apache.jackrabbit.aws.ext.ds.S3DataStore">